 Clare is a solicitor who joined Deighton Pierce Glynn in September 2017 and specialises in civil liberties and human rights.
 Clare has experience of bringing actions against public authorities, in particular the police, social services, the Home Office and prison service; challenges to immigration detention and inquests on behalf of families who have suffered bereavement as a result of failings by the state.

 Clare is developing an expertise in claims arising from failures to protect and investigate, for example in connection with human trafficking and violence against women.
-She has a particular interest in challenging discrimination and has worked on cases arising from disability discrimination and adverse treatment of children and young people in the criminal justice system.
+Her work includes representing families who have been bereaved as a result of homicide and she supports her clients with the full spectrum of investigations, including inquests and claims in the civil courts.

 Clare has also worked for several years in the NGO sector on criminal justice policy and has previously assisted at the Hackney Law Centre, Justice and Reprieve.
 She holds an LLM from the School of Oriental and African Studies in Human Rights, Conflict and Justice and is a contributor to the forthcoming “International Feminist Judgments Project”.

 Clare is a member of Police Lawyers Action Group, Inquest Lawyers Group and Discrimination Law Association.